-Rep. Terry Gestrin, R-Donnelly, brought forward an RS (A “routing slip” number used by the Legislature to identify confidential draft legislation) dealing with registration fees for those using Idaho trails.
-The RS would charge out-of-state off-road vehicle riders for using trails in Idaho.
+Rep. Terry Gestrin, R-Donnelly, brought forward Idaho House Bill 509.
+The Bill will charge out-of-state off-road vehicle riders for using trails in Idaho.

-(It would be a safe bet the "confidential draft legislation" submitted by Rep. Terry Gestrin is the same one drafted by the Idaho Recreation Council (IRC) which can be found 'here' or on the sidebar link.)
+Terry Gestrin legislation is the same one drafted by the Idaho Recreation Council (IRC) which can be found 'here' or on the sidebar link.)

 Rep. Gestrin was quoted as saying "Many times, we could ride in their states, our neighboring states, and not be charged, and we’d reciprocate,” he said.
 “Well, some of those states are starting to charge our riders, so (Idaho riders) feel like it’s time to reciprocate.”